 Important Job Skills for Carpenters

-Population growth around the world has created a great demand for trade skills and construction.
+Population growth around the world has created a demand for trade and construction skills.
 Among those valuable trade skills are carpentry skills.
-Those the establish themselves in carpentry often have plenty of work and live well.

 What Kind of Skills Do You Need to be a Carpenter?

-Carpenters construct and repair building structures made from wood and other materials, including door frames, stairways, and more.
+Carpenters construct and repair building structures, including door frames and stairways, that are made from wood and other materials.
 They also install household items such as cabinets, drywall, and siding.

 Carpenters have a variety of skills.
 Some even specialize in particular tasks, including insulating buildings or designing kitchen cabinets.
 Carpentry exists within various forms of construction contracting, including residential, commercial, and industrial construction.

 Types of Carpentry Skills